How effective are they really?

 Linton explains the downsides of simulated attacks in a blog post: Linton argues that there is no convincing evidence that simulated phishing tests can reduce the actual frequency of successful phishing attacks in organizations.
 A study from 2021 concluded that such exercises do not really make employees more resistant to phishing attempts.
 In his opinion, the biggest disadvantage of this practice is the negative impact on morale.

-The industry sees things a little differently.
-“As everywhere, the scientific findings are quite differentiated, but there are numerous scientific studies that clearly prove the effectiveness.
+The relevant providers see it differently.
+“Like everywhere else, the scientific findings are quite differentiated, but there are numerous scientific studies that clearly prove the effectiveness.
 In their study, William Yeoh and Wang-Sheng Lee, for example, demonstrate a reduction in click rates through phishing simulations.
 And our own data from more than 3.2 million users and the feedback from our customers also show this: They reduce their click rates by up to 70%, their interaction rates by up to 80% and at least 70% of users show active reporting behavior within six months,” says Dr. Niklas Hellemann, psychologist and CEO of SoSafe, for example

 Instead, Dr. Hellemann recommends: “If phishing simulations are understood as part of a comprehensive learning strategy in which employees can test their knowledge and behaviour in an everyday attack situation and in an anonymous and fear-free space, risk metrics can be minimized in the long term.”

-Cybersamurai Managing Director Nicolas Leiser also commented on the security manager’s comments to it-daily.net: “A good example of how not to introduce a security awareness campaign including phishing simulation, as it obviously leads to considerable misunderstandings and frustration among the participants,” he commented and continued: “The fact is that 85 percent of all attacks start by tricking people and only then do the machines, such as clients and servers, come into play.”
+Cyber Samurai Managing Director Nicolas Leiser also commented on the security manager’s comments to it-daily.net: “A good example of how not to introduce a security awareness campaign including phishing simulation, as it obviously leads to considerable misunderstandings and frustration among the participants,” he commented and continued: “The fact is, 85 percent of all attacks start by tricking people and only then do the machines, such as clients and servers, come into play.”

 Technical measures such as passkeys, hardware keys and multi-factor authentication would support this, as the Google security manager recommended.
 “But even these techniques can be easily thwarted with social engineering attacks,” he adds.
 The aim of an awareness campaign should therefore be to motivate participants to become aware of the dangers.
 According to Leiser, this trains the behavior to deal with different dangers.

 “The right communication with the participants is important here.
 We like to explain that there is a theoretical and practical part, just like in driving school.
-The theoretical part consists of small video trainings (2-3 minutes) the practical part consists of phishing or other social engineering attacks such as pretexting.”
+The theoretical part consists of short video trainings (2-3 minutes), the practical part consists of phishing or other social engineering attacks such as pretexting.”

 It is definitely not about testing employees with phishing emails and punishing them with video training, as described in the blog post.
 “I also can’t understand the results of the unnamed study.
 We tend to hear from our customers that we were phished and were able to fend off the attack thanks to the security awareness campaign.”
 It is also interesting to note that the frequency of phishing simulations and participation in training courses is directly related to an individual’s susceptibility to phishing.